15 Most Popular New Year’s Resolutions and How to Keep Them

 Spend less, save more

-If your bank account is looking a little anemic after the holiday gifts have all been purchased, you may be one of the many people who resolve to get their financial house in order in 2018.
-Consider setting a budget and then looking for ways to cut costs or make some extra dough.
+After the holidays, you’re probably looking to spend less to save more.
+To get your finances in order, consider setting a budget and then looking for ways to cut costs or make some extra money.
 Buy and sell clothes at consignment stores, consider refurbished electronics, buy produce when it’s on sale, and bundle your car, home, and life insurance.
-Here are 15 financial resolutions that will make you more money in 2019.
+This is how much money your unhealthy habits may be costing you.

 Spend more time with family and friends

-Spending time with loved ones is great for your health and well-being, according to Harvard mental health experts, so it’s not surprising that many people resolve to put more effort into nurturing their connections with family and friends.
+Spending time with loved ones is great for your health and well-being, according to a 2019 study in PLoS One.
+The study found a person’s social circle, which was measured by inbound and outbound cell phone activity, was a better predictor of wellness, including stress, happiness, positive attitude, and self-assessed health than data on a fitness tracker, such as physical activity, heart rate and sleep.
 Set aside time each week to either call or meet up with a friend or family member.
 Take turns hosting dinner, or just get together for a walk.
 Friends far away?
 Set up a weekly Skype chat instead.

 Getting organized is a noble goal.
-But in order to make this resolution stick, you’re going to need some concrete strategies.
-Nicole Anzia, founder of Neatnik.org, recommends avoiding impulse purchases so you don’t end up with more clutter, setting aside 10 minutes each day to filed and delete old emails, and setting up files to keep track of paperwork, such as medical bills, taxes, and home maintenance documents.
+You’re going to need some concrete strategies to follow through on this goal.
+Nicole Anzia, an organizing columnist for The Washington Post and founder of Neatnik.org, recommends avoiding impulse purchases so you don’t end up with more clutter, setting aside 10 minutes each day to filed and delete old emails, and setting up files to keep track of paperwork, such as medical bills, taxes, and home maintenance documents.

 Learn something new

-This is one of the most commonly broken resolutions, and the reason should be clear to anyone who’s ever tried to take up Mandarin or become a concert pianist in their spare time.
+This is one of the most commonly broken resolutions.
 Learning new things can be frustrating, hard, and a drain on one’s time.
-Avoid becoming a continuing education dropout by starting small.
+Start off small.
 Instead of signing up for a language class, start out with a language-learning app such as Duolingo.
 And instead of resolving to master the art of French cooking, start by mastering a single French recipe, then build on your skills later on.
-These are the 56 secrets life coaches won’t tell you for free.

 Break your smartphone addiction